Courtyard at Versailles

 Versailles is not a whisper from history, but an opera.

 To get to Versailles, we wound out of Paris and into the countryside, soaking in views from the second level of the train.
-On the way we shared headphones and conversation over a lunch we’d brought from the boulangerie just around the corner from our hotel in Le Marais.
-The time flew by and after a short walk from the train station we were at our destination.
-Past a snaking line of sightseers held at bay by formidable gold encrusted gates, stood the palace of Versailles, wrapped in layers of history yet timeless in it’s sureal grandeur.
+On the way, we shared headphones and conversation over a lunch we’d brought from the boulangerie just around the corner from our hotel in Le Marais.
+The time flew by and after a short walk from the train station, we were at our destination.
+Past a snaking line of sightseers held at bay by formidable gold-encrusted gates, stood the palace of Versailles, wrapped in layers of history yet timeless in its surreal grandeur.

 We idled a bit in the Palace’s cobblestone courtyard.
 A light breeze alleviated the warm summer sun as the expanse of architecture wrapped itself around us.
-Entering the maze of intricately sculpted halls, expansive painted ceilings and stuffy, ornate bedchambers, we wandered for hours, loosing ourselves in an astounding chapter of France’s past.
+Entering the maze of intricately sculpted halls, expansive painted ceilings, and stuffy, ornate bed chambers, we wandered for hours, losing ourselves in an astounding chapter of France’s past.

 Selfie in Hall of Mirrors Versailles